jasonm/jasonm.github.com/source/about/index.markdown

 is written in the [thoughtbot playbook](http://playbook.thoughtbot.com/) on the philosophy of building businesses on the web.

-Most recently I'm enjoying Amy Hoy's no-bullshit realistic advice in [her 30x500 product launch class](http://30x500.com/) and Eric Ries' highly articulate and applicable distillation of his experience in his book ["The Lean Startup"](http://theleanstartup.com/).
+Most recently I'm enjoying Amy Hoy's no-bullshit advice for stacking the deck in your favor and building sustainable web businesses in [her 30x500 product launch class](http://30x500.com/) and Eric Ries' highly articulate distillation of his experience in his book ["The Lean Startup"](http://theleanstartup.com/).

 With thoughtbot, I've also designed and delivered